CryptoKami/cryptokami-core/scripts/prepare-genesis/README.md

 *  `"heavyDelThd"` - heavyweight delegation threshold,
 *  `"maxBlockSize"` - maximum size of block, in bytes,
 *  `"maxHeaderSize"` - maximum size of block's header, in bytes,
-*  `"maxProposalSize"` - maximum size of Cryptokami SL update proposal, in bytes,
+*  `"maxProposalSize"` - maximum size of CryptoKami Core update proposal, in bytes,
 *  `"maxTxSize"` - maximum size of transaction, in bytes,
 *  `"mpcThd"` - threshold for participation in MPC,
 *  `"scriptVersion"` - script version,